mobizt/ESP-Mail-Client/README.md

 // Since we use WiFiSSLClient that supported SSL and no basic non-secure client can be pass to its constructor,
 // only SMTP port 465 works in the following code.

-// Define the global used session config data which used to store the TCP session configuration ESP_Mail_Session session;
+// Declare the global used session config data which used to store the TCP session configuration ESP_Mail_Session session;

 void networkConnection()